 The Impact Surface is the benefit in our cost-benefit analysis.
 The more users affected by a bug or feature and the more enabling or disabling the case may be, the greater the impact surface.
 The greater the impact surface, the more likely the case will be addressed sooner rather than later.
 Even in the instance where the impact surface is large, some issues can be resolved quickly while others may take a long time.
 A typo in a dialog box can be fixed in seconds.
 Supporting an entirely new platform takes longer.

 It’s important to note that development tools will always have far more open bug reports than most other software.
 Why is this?
 Because development tools generally have such a large number of APIs that the total possible interactions can’t be calculated.
 In a small, very focused app, the total number of interactions are few by comparison making them easier to thoroughly test.
 Every large development tool, even those from teams that are orders of magnitude larger than Xojo’s team, have thousands and thousands of open bug reports.
 Reviewing Microsoft’s bug base for cases regarding Visual Studio is a good comparison.
-In terms of ratios (open vs. closed cases), we are similar but with a team and budget several orders of magnitude smaller.
-That there are thousands of open cases doesn’t mean Visual Studio and Xojo are not powerful and useful.
+In terms of ratios (open vs. closed reports), we are similar but with a team and budget several orders of magnitude smaller.
+That there are thousands of open reports doesn’t mean Visual Studio and Xojo are not powerful and useful.
 Most of those cases are almost certainly at the fringes and thus do not affect many people.

 Our Ideas – As you can imagine, we think about Xojo all the time and we use it all the time as well.
 Much of the code we write is in Xojo.
 While the Xojo IDE is written in Xojo, many of our internal systems are written in Xojo as well.
 Sometimes we come up with ideas that users have never thought to ask for.
 For example, at the time we added the ability to create web applications, no user had ever asked for that ability.
 And yet today a large portion of Xojo users build web applications.